Skip to Main Content

 For the full listing of shows and to purchase tickets, visit: https://prescott.erau.edu/about/planetarium/public-shows

-Upcoming Summer shows for which Planetarium Passes will be available:
+Upcoming spring shows for which Planetarium Passes will be available:

 Whale Super Highway